FUTURE OF MEDICINE

 What it is:

-The eGFR test uses your creatinine level, age, and sex to estimate how well your kidneys are filtering blood.
+The estimated glomerular filtration rate (eGFR) uses your creatinine level, age, and sex to estimate how well your kidneys are filtering blood.
 The higher the number, the better your kidneys are working.

 Your kidneys play a critical role in removing waste and excess fluids from your body.
 A lower eGFR means your kidneys may not be working well, which can increase your risk for kidney disease, heart problems, and other health issues.